tildeeine/secure-network-project/README.md

 - [Vagrant](https://www.vagrantup.com/downloads) - Download and install Vagrant.
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - Download and install VirtualBox.

-#### MAC?

 ### Machine configurations

-For each machine, there is an initialization script with the machine name, with prefix `init-` and suffix `.sh`, that you can find the [init-scripts folder](./vagrant/init-scripts/).
+For each machine, there is an initialization script with the machine name, with prefix `init-` and suffix `.sh`, that you can find in the [init-scripts folder](./vagrant/init-scripts/).
 These scripts, combined with the shell scripts in the Vagrantfile, install all the necessary packages and make all the required configurations in a clean machine.

-Here, we will first give instructions for setting for Vagrant, before we explain the content of each machine, and give commands to verify and test the setup for each  machine.
+Here, we will first give instructions for setting up Vagrant, before we explain the content of each machine, and give commands to verify and test the setup for each  machine.
 To access the machines after they have been set up, you have to use Vagrant SSH.

 #### Vagrant setup
 1. **Clone and open the repository**